Looking for things to do in Cherokee during your next visit? We can help with that!

 Great Smoky Mountains National Park

-The Great Smokey Mountains are one of the mains reasons that most people visit Cherokee, North Carolina.
+The Great Smokey Mountains are one of the main reasons that most people visit Cherokee, North Carolina.
 The beautiful Great Smoky Mountains National Park spans over 800 square miles of land here, so there’s plenty to explore.

 It’s also the most-visited national park in the country.
 With 300 miles of roads, driving is probably the fastest way to discover all the park has to offer.